 - Occupancy Limits have been developed for program spaces; the staff offices, amenities room, meeting room, laundry room and elevator. - The number of staff on site at Cicada Place has been limited.
 Work from home arrangements have been implemented where appropriate.
-Overall resident occupancy has remained the same with a change to our visitor policy (No visitors in the building except for 1 family member).
+Overall resident occupancy has remained the same with a change to our visitor policy (One visitor per resident).
 Maintenance and cleaning will be in accordance to the caretaker contract and modifications due to covid-19. - Close greetings like hugs or handshakes are not permitted and staff and residents will maintain a distance of 2 metres from one another.
-Staff will encourage and support residents to maintain physical distance from other individuals, except for their close family members. - All persons are required to wear a mask when in common areas of the building- hallways, elevator, laundry room and common room. - An air purifier is to be used in our two common rooms when meeting with other persons.
+Staff will encourage and support residents to maintain physical distance from other individuals, except for their close family members. - All persons are required to wear a surgical mask (no cloth masks) when in common areas of the building- hallways, elevator, laundry room and common room. - Staff will wear N95 masks when meeting with clients. - An air purifier is to be used in our two common rooms when meeting with other persons.